aerwin/node-cfenv-wrapper/README.md

 	node server.js

 Then, point your browser at the URL that is shown in the console output (e.g., something like `http://localhost:6001`).
 You should see similar kinds of information that you saw when running in the cloud.
 However, the top part will be different (e.g., `Is Local` will be `true` and port/url will be changed).
-But, the SERVICES and ENVIRONMENT VARIABLES sections should reflect whatever was in your `env.log` file:
+But, the SERVICES and ENVIRONMENT VARIABLES sections should reflect whatever was in your `env.json` \ `env_custom.json` or `env.log` files:

 	Information retrieved using cfenv: